 Pyramid Hill Sculpture park also has plenty of nature trails, and picnic areas to enjoy.
 Plus, make sure you stop by the Ancient Sculpture Museum filled with Egyptian and Greek art.
 The outdoor courtyard was beautiful too.
 If you have kids, just keep them close and remind them to use their museum quiet voices.
 There is also a clean restroom inside the air conditioned building.

 I hope you and your family will visit Pyramid Hill one day soon.
 We plan on returning in the fall so we can see some of the beautiful colors of the fall foliage.
-There are also some upcoming special events for the remainder of 2012:

 State Route 128

 513-868-1234 Facebook When not blogging for Family Friendly Cincinnati, you can find Kristin writing on her personal blog, MasonMetu (from me to you).